Lebanon national football team: 2024–present: Failed Asian Cup qualification

-Lebanon was drawn in Group I of the second round of qualification for the 2026 World Cup, alongside Australia, Palestine and Bangladesh.
-Played between November 2023 and June 2024, Lebanon won once, drew three times and lost twice.
-Despite not qualifying for the next round of World Cup qualification, Lebanon's third-place finish advanced them to the final round of qualification for the 2027 Asian Cup.
+In the second round of qualification for the 2026 World Cup, Lebanon were drawn with Australia, Palestine and Bangladesh.
+Following one win, three draws, and one defeat, Lebanon's third-place finish advanced them to the final round of qualification for the 2027 Asian Cup.
 The World Cup qualifiers were also the last games of Lebanon's captain Hassan Maatouk, who retired as the team's all-time top goalscorer and most-capped player with 26 goals in 123 games.